azimuttapp/azimutt/libs/aml/README.md

 </p>

 **AML** (Azimutt Markup Language) is the **easiest language to design databases**.
-It's made to be fast to learn and write, with very few keywords or special characters.
+Made to be fast to learn and write.

 ## Why AML?